Starting with macOS Mojave, Back to My Mac is no longer available. Learn how to use Cloud Drive, screen sharing, and

-- Update your firmware and make sure your base station is set up to use Back to My Mac.
+- Update your firmware and make sure that your base station is set up to use Back to My Mac.

 - Turn on NAT-PMP or UPnP.
 If you're not using an Apple router, see the documentation that came with your router for instructions for turning on NAT-PMP or UPnP.